on-api/on-api/2.5.0/spec/orders.md

 the past is provided (current date is 2019-04-01 and provided date is 2019-03-28) order will be executed immediately.

 * Data format: [dateTime](../common/dataformats.md#datetime)
-* Optional
+* Required in response, if set

 ### expectedCompletionDate

 The date and time when the order is expected to be delivered.
 This is an estimated time.

 * Data format: [dateTime](../common/dataformats.md#datetime)
-* Response only
+* In response, if known

 ### spReference

 * Data format: [spReference](../common/dataformats.md#spreference)
-* Mandatory
+* Required in response, if set

 ### spSubscriptionId

 * Data format: [spSubscriptionId](../common/dataformats.md#spsubscriptionid)
-* Optional
+* Required in response, if set

 ### subscriptionId

 * Data format: [subscriptionId](../common/dataformats.md#subscriptionid)
-* Required for the operations SUSPEND, RESUME, MODIFY and CHANGE
-* Mandatory in response
+* Required in response

 ### externalNote

 Note that is formatted in such a way that it can be displayed to the end customer.

-Is used to inform the end customer of things like abuse blocks.
+* Required in response, if set

 * Data format: [text](../common/dataformats.md#text)